 What Are the Different Types of Internal Control Risks?

-To guard against risk, organizations must do more than set up internal controls and fraud prevention activities.
-Instead, companies should consider specific risks when implementing a comprehensive system of internal controls.
+To guard against risk, organizations must do more than set up internal controls, fraud prevention activities, and internal control testing.
+Companies must consider specific risks when implementing a comprehensive system of internal controls.

-Inherent risk is the level of risk — for inaccurate financial statements, cybersecurity threats, compliance failures, and so forth — that exists when an organization puts no controls in place to guard against the threat.
+Inherent risk is the level of risk — inaccurate financial statements, cybersecurity threats, compliance failures, and so forth — that exists when an organization has no controls in place whatsoever to guard against the danger.

-Control risk is the risk that an internal control will fail to work as intended, and allow a threat to happen anyway.
+Control risk is the chance that an internal control fails to work as intended.
 For example, a company policy might require the board of directors to approve all contracts above $100,000.
-If management then executes a $150,000 contract without board approval anyway, that indicates a control failure: the organization didn’t have mechanisms in place to enforce the policy.
+If management then executes a $150,000 agreement without board approval, that indicates a control failure: the organization didn’t have mechanisms in place to enforce the policy.

-Residual risk is the level of risk that remains after the organization’s internal controls have been implemented.
+Residual risk is the risk that remains after internal controls have been implemented.
 For example, as an anti-fraud control, a company may require two signatures for all payments over $40,000.
-There is a residual risk that a payment may still be fraudulent even after two signatures.
+There is, however, a residual risk that a transaction might still be fraudulent even after two signatures.
 (Maybe the two signing executives are conspiring together.)
 If the organization is unwilling to accept this residual risk, it should review its policies related to internal controls for cash.

 Compliance or Regulatory Risk

 This is the risk of failing to comply with laws or regulations, such as the Foreign Corrupt Practices Act (FCPA) or the Sarbanes-Oxley Act (SOX).
-For example, a public organization that lacks strong internal controls over financial reporting is exposed to significant SOX compliance risk, financial penalties, and reputational damage.
+For example, a public organization lacking strong internal controls over financial reporting is exposed to significant SOX compliance risk, financial penalties, and reputational damage.

 Best Practices for Risk Assessment

 An effective internal control system starts with the five components of internal controls listed in the COSO framework.
-Comprehensive business planning and risk assessment reduces the risks that affect the achievement of objectives while adhering to internal controls.
-These best practices will guide the risk assessment process and the development of effective internal controls.
+In addition, comprehensive business planning and risk assessments reduce the risks to achieving business objectives while adhering to internal controls.
+These best practices guide the risk assessment process and the development of adequate internal controls.

 Conduct Internal Audits

-Develop Mitigation Plan With Controls for Each Risk
+Develop a Mitigation Plan With Controls for Each Risk

 Risk assessments require a list of items to be assessed.
-The list should be presented in a clear, logically designed, easy-to-follow assessment form, and include corresponding mitigation plans for each risk.
+The list should be presented in a clear, logically designed, easy-to-follow form and include corresponding mitigation plans for each risk.
 As a result, assessments will be more thorough and document relevant actions.

 Identify Internal and External Risks

 Risks come from a variety of sources.
-It helps to classify internal and external risks in your risk assessment to determine where internal controls will be most effective.
-Distinguishing different types of risks will enable you to define more effective internal controls.
+It helps to classify internal and external risks in your risk assessment, to determine where internal controls will be most effective.
+Distinguishing different types of risks will allow you to define more effective internal controls.

 Collect Employee Feedback

-Employees can be the best critics to tell you whether processes and controls are working effectively.
-Collect employee feedback to understand if internal controls are unnecessarily cumbersome.
+Employees can be the best critics about whether processes and controls are working effectively.
+Collect employee feedback to understand whether internal controls are unnecessarily cumbersome.
 Ask them for their perspectives on potential risks and ideas for improving your internal controls.
 Staff will appreciate internal control processes more when their inputs have been considered.

 Monitor and Make Changes

 Conducting a risk assessment and setting up internal controls are not one-time projects.
-A continuous commitment to risk management requires an organization to make modifications as needed to ensure internal controls are working as expected.
+A continuous commitment to risk management requires an organization to make modifications to assure that internal controls are working as expected.

-In the realm of organizational risk management and improved internal controls, ZenGRC is the expert.
-The ZenGRC risk assessment modules can provide valuable insight on where your reporting is lacking, so you can take quick action to compile the documentation you need.
+In the world of organizational risk management and improved internal controls, ZenRisk is the expert.
+The ZenRisk risk assessment modules provide valuable insight into where your financial reporting is lacking, so you can take quick action to compile the documentation you need.

 ZenRisk enables you to set up, manage, and track progress within your risk management and internal control framework.
-For example, it can assist you in prioritizing duties so that all employees know what they need to accomplish and when they need to do it.
-In addition, its easy-to-use dashboards simplify reviewing tasks that need attention and tasks already finished.
+For example, it can assist you in prioritizing activities so that all employees know what they need to accomplish and when they need to do it.
+In addition, its easy-to-use dashboards simplify reviewing tasks that need attention.

-Its workflow tagging feature makes it simple to assign risk assessment, analysis, and mitigation operations tasks.
-In addition, the ZenConnect feature enables integration with popular tools, such as Jira, ServiceNow, and Slack, ensuring seamless adoption across your enterprise.
+Its workflow tagging feature makes it simple to assign risk assessment, analysis, and mitigation tasks.
+ZenConnect also enables integration with popular tools such as Jira, ServiceNow, and Slack, assuring seamless adoption across your enterprise.